shawu810/RegionalCorrelation/README.md

 ## How to run the code:
+1. Specify parameters in the configuration file, e.g., sample.cfg.
-1. Put your data under the data/ folder.
+2. Put your data under the directory specified in the configuration file (by input_path).
 The data should a csv file with the following format:
 ```
 # input csv files the columns should be:
 # longitude, latitude, variable1, variable1 censor flag, variable 2, variable 2 censor flag